FAW Group Logo

 Health and Insurance Benefits

-Basic social insurance coverage is provided in line with local regulations, including pension contributions, medical insurance, and work injury insurance.
-Many employees receive additional company-provided health checks and supplementary medical benefits.
-Benefits are generally reliable and consistent with large employers in the region.
+Coverage follows local regulations: pension contributions, medical insurance, and work injury insurance.
+Many employees also receive company-provided health checks and supplementary medical benefits.
+Benefits are consistent and reliable, on par with other large employers in the region.

 Employee Engagement and Events